cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Creating a Queue

-To begin, you must import the taskvine library, and then create a taskvine object.
+To begin, you must import the TaskVine library, and then create a Manager object.
 You may specific a specific port number to listen on like this:

 === "Python"